Connections - Property Types

 The definition of a property of the type array is a bit different as shown in the following code snippet.

-Apart from the type and title, the items field is required, which defines the type of object that will be received.
+field is required, which defines the type of object that will be received.

 The example is for an array of strings, but it could be anything else, including an array of objects.